 More important to Yeshayahu, however, is his attempt to change the people’s focus from politics to morality.
 While they are engaged in political intrigue, the people perform their ritual obligations almost robotically, without passion, and they fail to maintain a just and moral society.
 Indeed, other prophets among Yeshayahu’s contemporaries (Micha, Hoshea, and Amos) also rail against these failures.
 Their message is clear: If the people can improve their personal lives, live in justice and peace with each other and serve Hashem with sincerity, then the political turmoil will disappear.

 The structure of the book reflects these messages.
-The first section (ch.
-1-6) serves as an introduction to the entire book, contrasting the present sinful state of the people with the wonderful potential future that awaits them.
-The next section (ch.
-7-12) describes the immediate threat of the Assyrian invasion, and then its ultimate defeat by a son of David who will bring peace and righteousness to Israel.
-Chapters 13-23 describe a series of judgments against the nations, and 24-27 describe judgments against Judah.
-After eight more chapters of woes against Israel and the nations, there is a four chapter historical summary of the events of Isaiah’s time (ch.
-36-39).
-Finally, there is a long section of prophecies of consolation that spans the immediate troubles and the future beyond the horizon, when the people of Israel will return from exile and dwell in their own Land.
+The first section (chapters 1-6) serves as an introduction to the entire book, contrasting the present sinful state of the people with the wonderful potential future that awaits them.
+The next section (chapters 7-12) describes the immediate threat of the Assyrian invasion, and then its ultimate defeat by a son of David who will bring peace and righteousness to Israel.
+Chapters 13-23 describe a series of judgments against the nations, and chapters 24-27 describe judgments against Yehuda.
+After eight more chapters discussing the woes of Israel and other nations, there is a four-chapter historical summary of the events of Yeshayahu‘s time (chapters 36-39).
+Finally, there is a long section of prophecies of consolation that spans from the relief of immediate troubles into the future beyond the horizon, when the people of Israel will return from exile and dwell again in the land of Israel.